Frequently Asked Questions

-All Freshman Summer Bridge students will take University Studies 84, Bridges to University Success, and Logic and Philosophy of Science 60, The Making of Modern Science.
+All Summer Bridge students will take University Studies 84: Bridges to University Success AND Logic and Philosophy of Science 60, The Making of Modern Science.

 Logic and Philosophy of Science (LPS) 60, The Making of Modern Sciences, is a 4-unit course that looks at science from the perspective of both history and philosophy.
 It examines developments in science and mathematics since the Scientific Revolution, and investigates their significance for contemporary philosophical debates about current scientific theories.
 It is similar to, but smaller than, many of the classes you’ll be taking during your first two years at UCI while you fulfill your General Education requirements (it fills one of them) and explore areas of interest that may fall outside your major or lead to a new major or minor.